-Back in March of 2017, Pro Wrestling Stories was honored to host a Reddit AMA (‘Ask Me Anything’) session with Kurt Angle just prior to his historic induction into the WWE Hall of Fame and second run with the company.
-The AMA provided an opportunity for fans to directly ask the Olympic gold medalist questions while also creating an open platform for Angle to share his favorite memories from the ring, talk about his past issues with addiction, promote his Angle Strong addiction recovery app, and offer up advice to those who may be suffering from the same substance abuse problems that he once did.
+In March of 2017, Pro Wrestling Stories was honored to host a Reddit AMA (‘Ask Me Anything’) session with Kurt Angle just prior to his historic induction into the WWE Hall of Fame and second run with the company.
+The AMA provided an opportunity for fans to directly ask the Olympic gold medalist questions while also creating an open platform for Angle to share his favorite memories from the ring, talk about his past issues with addiction, promote his now no longer active Angle Strong addiction recovery app, and offer up advice to those who may be suffering from the same substance abuse problems that he once did.

 Kurt Angle AMA: